 Speaking of hippies, I’m pretty sure I live in a social network and real life bubble of them.
 My friends and I look on the bright side and we don’t care if it’s nerdy.
-Almost everyone I know practices yoga or meditation and being a healthy and good person is on the top of their to do list.
+Almost everyone I know practices yoga or meditation and being a healthy and good person is on the top of our to-do lists.
 My homies and I talk about gratitude often, and we do our best to practice it too, with good cause.

 Research shows that practicing gratitude reduces nervousness and stress, it increases a sense of well-being, generosity and reciprocity, it engenders altruistic love and fosters happiness.

-Dr Robert Emmons of U.C.
+Dr. Robert Emmons of U.C.
 Davis is an expert on gratitude.
-Dr Emmons and his colleague Michael McCullough of the University of Miami did a study in which there were 3 groups of participants.
-The first group kept weekly journals highlighting 5 things they were grateful for about the past week, the second group kept a journal listing 5 things that inconvenienced them about the week and the third group just reported on the events of their lives, not focusing on positive or negative.
+Dr. Emmons and his colleague Michael McCullough of the University of Miami did a study involving three groups of participants.
+The first group kept weekly journals highlighting five things they were grateful for about the past week.
+The second group kept a journal listing five things that inconvenienced them during the week.
+The third group just reported on the events of their lives, not focusing on positive or negative.
 After 10 weeks, the researchers disclosed that the gratitude seeking participants were 25% happier than their friends in the other groups and they: “slept better, exercised more, had an increase in positive emotions, had more rhythmic heartbeats, progressed towards personal goals more quickly and helped others more often.”

-2. To call, visit or send notes to those you are grateful for
+2. Call, visit or send notes to those you are grateful for

-3. To anticipate the unexpected blessings that are already on their way
+3. Anticipate the unexpected blessings that are already on their way

-5. To remember where you have been deeply challenged or in a place of hardship and to be grateful to have moved beyond those afflictions
+5. Remember times of deep challenge or hardship and be grateful to have moved beyond those afflictions